 Yeah…NO. We are a smoke free facility.

-Mobile devices may be carried for emergencies.
+Mobile devices may be carried for GPS and emergencies only.
 They must be set to silent so as not to disturb other golfers.

 Code of Conduct